devos-dev/api-docs/docs/customer-apis/sms.md

 ### Sender names
 Only whitelisted sender names can be used in the `from` field.
 [Contact us](https://devos.no/kontakt) to get a new sender name whitelisted.

+### Scheduling messages
+If you'd like to schedule an SMS for later, you can provide the `send_at` key with an ISO-8601 formatted date and time string, ie. `2022-04-17T19:00:00Z`.
+The SMS will have the status `scheduled` until it has been sent.

 ### Status callback
 If you'd like to be notified whenever the status of the SMS changes, you can provide a `status_callback` field when creating the SMS.
 The provided URL will receive a `POST` request with the body of the message when the status changes.